 (3) After discovering the exact UPF (included NW-TT functionality) instance with the user plane node ID, TSN AF or TSCTSF directly subscribe UPF event exposure service for TSC management via Nupf_EventExposure_Subscribe operation including TSC management information.

-In summary, this solution provides direct subscription of UPF event exposure service for TSC management to discovered UPF by proposing to include user plane node ID as Bridge ID and Router ID in the UPF registration and UPF discovery procedure.
+This solution provides direct subscription of UPF event exposure service for TSC management to discovered UPF by proposing to include user plane node ID as Bridge ID and Router ID in the UPF registration and UPF discovery procedure.

+For another use case, the UPF may be instructed to report information about a QoS flow directly to the NEF, i.e. by passing the SMF and the PCF.
+This reporting may target a third-party AF that wants to know the QoS parameters (e.g. 5QI Value, packet rate) used by UPF to guarantee the QoS flow.
+By exposing this information directly from UPF to NEF, the AF can know the QoS parameters with flexibility and low latency.
+This soluion also provides direct subscription of QoS parameters from UPF by AF/NEF.

 6.X.2 Procedures